Skip to main content

 Project Goal

-The aim of the project, was to increase equality and inclusion in recruitment processes in Helsinki and to encourage those with 'foreign-sounding' names - many of whom have third-country backgrounds - to apply to more job vacancies.
+The aim of the project is to increase equality and inclusion in recruitment processes in Helsinki and to encourage those with 'foreign-sounding' names - many of whom have third-country backgrounds - to apply to more job vacancies.
 The assumption is that the possibility of being invited to the interview stage of the recruitment process increases when all personal information - such as the applicant’s name, date of birth, gender, address and native language - is removed, leaving decisions to be made based solely on the skills and experience outlined in the application.
 A further aim is to highlight the prevalence of existing stereotypes and unconscious bias.
-The introduction of anonymous recruitment in Helsinki was initially proposed by 38 city councillors in 2018.
+The introduction of anonymous recruitment in Helsinki was initially proposed by 38 city councilors in 2018.

 How it works